 Legal Options for Asbestos Victims

-It’s important for all asbestos victims to know that they have legal rights to compensation.
-However, there are differences in each case, including when you were exposed, how you were exposed, who was responsible for your exposure and when you received your diagnosis.
+It’s important for asbestos victims to know that they have legal rights to compensation.
+However, your compensation varies based on several factors.
+These include when you were exposed, how you were exposed, who was responsible and when you received your diagnosis.

 - Accessing asbestos bankruptcy trust funds (out of court)

 - Filing a lawsuit against the negligent party for personal injury